-The newly appointed Mayor of London originally travelled up to Westminster by river, which is why processions all over the world are made up of ‘floats’, then from the late middle ages onwards the Mayor and Aldermen tended to travel on horseback through boisterous crowds.
+From the late middle ages onwards the Mayor and Aldermen tended to travel on horseback through boisterous crowds.
 That all changed in 1711 when Sir Gilbert Heathcote fell off his horse during the Show and broke his leg.
-For the next 46 years a coach and four was hired, such as the one we see being mobbed by admirers in Hogarth's Industry and Idleness, and so things remained for another 46 years.
+The next year a coach and four was hired, such as the one we see being mobbed by admirers in Hogarth's Industry and Idleness, and so things remained for another 46 years.

-In April 1757 Sir Charles Asgill persuaded the other Aldermen of the City to commission a magnificent State Coach from Joseph Berry of Holborn for £860, which makes it a little older and a lot cheaper the similar coach used for coronations.
+In April 1757 Sir Charles Asgill persuaded the other Aldermen of the City to commission a magnificent State Coach from Joseph Berry of Holborn.
+It cost £860, making it a little older and a lot cheaper the similar coach that is used for coronations.
 The cost was met by the Aldermen themselves and the coachbuilder was given five months, so that everything would be ready for the Michaelmas election of the new Lord Mayor.

-The coach was designed by the same architect as the frontage of the new Mansion House and makes a similar statement of wealth and power, with gilded coachwork and painted panels depicting London's majesty, piety and global reach.
-The project eventually overran by £200 but was delivered on time and as anticipated, Sir Charles was the first Lord Mayor to ride in it.
+The coach was designed by the same architect as the frontage of the new Mansion House and makes a similarly frank statement of wealth and power, with gilded coachwork and painted panels depicting London's majesty, piety and global reach.
+The project eventually overran by £200 but was delivered on time and as he had anticipated, Sir Charles was the first Lord Mayor to ride in it.